agkozak/zcomet/README.md

 ## News

 - September 20, 2021
-    + `zcomet` plugins now reside in dynamic named directories; e.g `zcomet load ohmyzsh plugins/extract` will make a named directory called `~[extract]` that is identical to `/path/to/ohmyzsh/ohmyzsh/plugins/extract`.
+    + `zcomet` plugins are now assigned dynamic named directories; e.g., `zcomet load ohmyzsh plugins/extract` will make a named directory called `~[extract]` that is identical to `/path/to/ohmyzsh/ohmyzsh/plugins/extract`.
 This feature was inspired by Marlon Richert's [Znap](https://github.com/marlonrichert/zsh-snap), although the implementation is a bit different.
 - September 18, 2021
     + `zcomet` directories are now specified using `zstyle`; [see below](#directory-customization).
     + The `load` command will now add a plugin's `bin/` subdirectory, if it has one, to the `PATH`.